5 Universities Offering Free Theology and World Religions Courses Online

 See our list of universities offering free online theology and world religions courses.
 Learn about what courses are available, what topics they cover and whether you can use them to get college credit.

-Free courses in theology and world religions are typically offered through a university's humanities, theology or anthropology departments.
+Free courses in theology and world religion are typically offered through a university's humanities, theology or anthropology department.
 These courses don't result in college credit, and students are not graded.
-Students generally must purchase textbooks separately.
-Specialized computer programs or applications such as Adobe Reader or QuickTime may be required to access files.

 University of California - Irvine